Client Education/Pet Library

 We provide comprehensive laboratory services.
 We enlist the services of a regional veterinary laboratory and other specialty laboratories to provide the majority of our evaluations, including complete blood chemistries, urinalysis, parasite identification, cytology, histopathology (biopsies), and other testing.
 When immediate results are required, we can perform most chemistries and cytologies in house.

 Metropolitan Veterinary Hospital provides extensive dental services for our patients.
 These services include both preventive and therapeutic dental work.
-Dental services provided are prophylaxis (thorough teeth cleaning), examination of teeth and gums post-cleaning, polish and fluoride, subgingival curettage and root planning, therapeutic periodontal treatments, and dental extractions.
+Dental services provided are: prophylaxis (thorough teeth cleaning), examination of teeth and gums post-cleaning, polish and fluoride, subgingival curettage and root planning, therapeutic periodontal treatments, full mouth digital dental radiograph and dental extractions.
 Good oral health is one of the cornerstones of preventive health care for our patients.
-Read about pet dental health care here.

 We provide a full range of anesthetic services, and we develop an individualized anesthetic plan based on breed, age and medical status for each patient.
 Balanced anesthesia provides the best selection of sedatives, pain medications, local, regional, and both injectable and inhaled general anesthetics.
 Only veterinarians and licensed veterinary technicians administer anesthetic agents.
 Aggressive monitoring of all patients begins with the administration of pre-anesthetic agents and continues throughout the anesthesia until recovery.
 Our highly trained staff utilizes a number of different monitor modalities, and patient comfort is enhanced with circulating warm water pads in order to keep the patients warm during their anesthetic procedures.